-In addition to their right to appeal, children who have not been offered a place at St Chad's school can request that their name be added to a waiting list.
-The waiting list will be maintained until 31st December 2019 and will then be discarded.
-If parents wish for their child's name to be kept on the waiting list beyond 31st December 2019, they will need to advise the LA in writing by 31st December
+In addition to their right to appeal, children who have not been offered a place at St. Chad's Catholic Primary School can request that their name be added to a waiting list.
+The waiting list will be maintained until the last day of the summer term 2020 and will then be discarded.